synicalsyntax/discord.js-heroku/README.md

     Heroku account for hosting your bot so your other applications don't take up its hosting time.

-    * **Apps sleep after 30 minutes of inactivity**; this limitation can be easily bypassed by hosting a [web application](#building-a-web-app) alongside your bot with [Express](https://github.com/expressjs/express), and doing so means you also get a website to advertise your bot on.
-Pretty cool, right?

 * **Easily deployable** — You can configure Heroku in two ways that allow you to easily deploy any changes made to your bot: